adamff-dev/PwrDeauther/README.md

 # PwrDeauther
 A MDK3 channel deauther script.
 Fast, easy to use and powerful.
 (MDK3 is more powerful than Aireplay)

-- Do NOT use sudo.

-- MDK3 uses the drivers and Injection routines from this project and its predecessor.
-Thus, all drivers listed there should work with MDK3. <b>(Some special hardware, like Intel Centrino (ipw2200) is NOT supported since they can only inject data, and no management information!)</b>

 <img src="https://github.com/BlueArduino20/PwrDeauther/blob/master/Screenshot_01.png?raw=true">

 ## Dependencies